-Erin's research experiences are focused on slip processes such as slow slip, tremor, and earthquakes occurring on the shallow plate interface in subduction zones.
+Erin's research has been primarily focused on slip processes such as slow slip, tremor, and earthquakes occurring on the shallow plate interface in subduction zones.
 They are particularly interested in questions such as: how do various slip processes on the plate interface relate to one another in time and space?
 Is the megathrust spatially heterogeneous in the way it slips or can the same area slip through a different process?
 How does slow slip impact the state of stress on the megathrust and how does it impact the earthquake cycle?
-Erin's work also contributes to the New Zealand national seismic hazard model through the investigation of hidden faults beneath cities.
+How are the effects of seamount subduction expressed?
+How do fluids impact the slip mode occurring on the subduction interface and in the upper plate?
+Erin's work also contributes to the New Zealand national seismic hazard model through the investigation of seismicity in low-seismicity regions like eastern Otago.

 I've worked on a range of seismology and seismotectonic projects throughout New Zealand at sea and on land.
 Click here to learn more about my research interests.